w3c/wai-intro-wcag/content/new-in-22.md

 Background: For an introduction to Web Content Accessibility Guidelines (WCAG) and more about versions 2.0 and 2.1, see the [WCAG Overview](/standards-guidelines/wcag/).

-We expect to publish WCAG 2.2 as a "W3C Recommendation" web standard in August 2023.
+We expect to publish WCAG 2.2 as a "W3C Recommendation" web standard in 2023.
+Depending on how we address comments from August 2023, the final publication could be in September or later in 2023.

 **[WCAG 2.2 W3C Proposed Recommendation](https://www.w3.org/TR/WCAG22/)** is the latest update published on 20 July 2023.
-"Proposed Recommendation" means that W3C accepted it and W3C Members vote on publishing the document as a "W3C Recommendation" web standard.
-The voting ends in August.
-WCAG 2.2 might be ready to publish soon after that, or additional W3C Member input could require more work.
+We recieved comments in August that we need to address before we publish the final version.
 More about the process for completing WCAG 2.2 is in [How WAI Develops Accessibility Standards through the W3C Process](https://www.w3.org/WAI/standards-guidelines/w3c-process/).

+We don't expect changes to the new WCAG 2.2 success criteria.
+The changes **might** be informative notes:
+* Added to WCAG 2.0 and 2.1 that success criteria 4.1.1 is obsolete with today's technology
+* To clarify that success criteria 1.4.12 (AA) does not require content to use those text settings, only to work when users set those text settings; and does not apply to certain language scripts
+* To clarify applicability of success criteria 1.4.8 (AAA)

 ### Changes from WCAG 2.1 to WCAG 2.2